hashobject/blog.hashobject.com/resources/posts/20130804-product-launch-on-betalist.md

 Recently we launched simple signup page for the marketplace, we are working on ([Communist](http://communi.st) - check it out).
 Our idea was to launch using only one source and we chose [Beta List](http://betali.st) for this purpose.
-Now we'll try (very short) to analyze what happened.
+In this article we are going to analyze (very short) what happened.

 ## Motivation